 INTRODUCTION

 The principal gastric pathogen Helicobacter is a spiral-shaped organism mostly present in the canaliculi of parietal cells of the stomach (Patel et al., 2018a).
 The chief pathogens in dogs are H. felis, H. bizzozeronii, and H. heilmannii, while they wererarely identified, and mostly mixed infections have been reported previously (Patel et al., 2018a).
 H. pylori cause Gastrokinegene suppression and production of urease enzyme and neutrophil-activating protein (NAP), leading to gastric lesions and neoplastic changes (Patel et al., 2018a; Fu, 2014; Choi et al., 2013).
 It is reported that raising fasting gastric pH and achlorhydria in dogs after infection (Simpson et al., 1999).
-Rapid urease test, touch cytology, and histopathology are considered most accurate diagnostic tests for gastric Helicobacter-like organisms (HLO) in dogs.
+Rapid urease test, touch cytology, and histopathology are considered the most accurate diagnostic tests for gastric Helicobacter-like organisms (HLO) in dogs.
 Culture of the organism and polymerase chain reaction (PCR) is used to identify them to the species level (Neiger and Simpson, 2000).
 Rapid drug resistance development was seen nowadays, so the “Triple therapy” with ascorbic acid was found effective against Helicobacter organism that contains three antibiotic combinations or a combination of two antibiotics and one acid-reducing agent like proton-pump inhibitor or H2-receptor antagonist (Bichard and Shreding, 2005; Pal et al., 2011).
 This review provides an overview of the current knowledge of gastric infection and its management protocols against Helicobacter-induced canine gastritis.

 PATHOGENESIS